 According to biblical writings, Miriam rebelled and spoke against Moses because she thought he wanted to lead the people of Israel to perdition.
-For her pride, Miriam was stricken with leprosy so severe that she became white as snow, consumed like a stillborn child.
+For her pride, Miriam was stricken with severe leprosy that she became white as snow, consumed like a stillborn child.

-The fact that Aaron was not punished as well does not indicate misogyny but reflects the fact that the original tradition was only about Miriam’s rebellion.
+The fact that Aaron was not punished either does not indicate misogyny but reflects that the original tradition was only about Miriam’s rebellion.
 At Aaron’s request, Moses intercedes with God.

 Key Verse related to Miriam